About the Plainfield Campus

 There are two computer labs on campus, in the Eliot Pratt Center and the Community Center, with support provided by the Information Technology (IT) Office.
 The computer lab equipment includes: PCs running Windows XP with Office 2007 (including Word and PowerPoint) and all the software necessary to connect to the various College systems; internet access via T1 line; networked printers, and wireless access.
 Workshops and individual assistance are offered each residency by the College’s information technology team.
 Students and faculty are also encouraged to bring their own laptops to residencies.

 The Eliot Pratt Library has a wealth of print and electronic resources and provides research and reference assistance.
 Students are encouraged to attend orientation sessions and research workshops during the residency.
 The Reference Librarian is also available for individual and/or group appointments.
-There are PC and Macintosh computer stations available in the Eliot Pratt Center and access is provided for student laptops.

 Meals on campus are served in the Community Center dining hall and feature locally grown produce, as well as vegetarian and vegan options.
 The kitchen staff works very hard to respond to special dietary needs, including allergies and low-salt diets.
 If you have any concerns about meal service, please contact the Chef prior to your residency so he can plan accordingly.
 There are also restaurants and cafes within walking distance in Plainfield, and within a short driving distance in Montpelier.